 - Improving campus communication about issues related to advising

 - Providing a forum for discussion of academic issues related to advising, including curriculum, policy, and procedure changes

-- The members of this organization shall be all professional advisors at UTC, the Director of the Center for Advisement, faculty representatives from each college, the President or designee (appointed for one-year) of the Faculty Senate, a representative from the Records Office, a representative from the Career and Student Employment Center, a representative from the Honors College, and a representative from other areas with a vested interest in academic advising as appropriate.
+- The members of this organization shall be all professional advisors, faculty representatives from each college, and representatives from other areas with a vested interest in academic advising as appropriate.